Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 Imaginative ideas

-A co-production between theaternyx* and the Zeitwalzer theater project takes you on a journey through four centuries and above Vienna: theatrical performances take place on one day a month throughout the year in the wagons of the famous Riesenrad.
+- A co-production between theaternyx* and the Zeitwalzer theater project put you on a journey through four centuries and above Vienna: theatrical performances took place one day a month throughout the year in the wagons of the famous Riesenrad

 Move over Orson Welles, Strauss has arrived.